shupershuff/FolderBackup/README.md

 # FolderBackup
 PowerShell script that takes a copy of a given directory and saves it in another location.<br>
-The script will save ALL backups made within the last 7 days.<br>
+The script will save ALL backups made within the last 7 days.
+To save space and disk writes, backups will be skipped if folder hash matches previous backup.<br>
 Outside of this, the script will cleanup old backups except:<br>
 - The last backup of every day (for the last 30 days)
 - The last backup of every month